citelao/sensible/3-secure.md

 ## Bringing it to the real world

-It's worth stepping back to consider what this means for you and the people you care about.
-Security, after all, means nothing if you're not protecting anything.
-Maybe hackers have nothing to gain from "ordinary" folks.
+The CIA triad describes abstract concepts.
+It's worth thinking about what security means for you and the people you care about.
+Security, after all, means nothing if you're not protecting things for a reason.

 I've found that most people are worried about the same things<!-- TODO cite folk models -->: